makrai/notes/bollmann21-error-anal-morph-eacl-best.md

 ## Pruning and statistics Since very rare features are not very informative, for

-* we remove features that occur less than 10 times in that dataset.
+* we remove features that occur less than 10 times in that dataset
 * Depending on the task and language, we generate between 17 and 120 unique
-  * average of 68.
+  * average of 68

 ## 4.2 how we classify when an NLP system has made an error